-Vegan Outreach Cost-Effectiveness Calculator by Peter Hurford, as well as further updates by Effective Animal Activism.
+Vegan Outreach Cost-Effectiveness Calculator by Peter Hurford, as well as further updates by Animal Charity Evaluators.

 In 2005-2006, I wrote a piece called

 How Much Is a Dollar Worth?
 The Case of Vegan Outreach in which I approximated the number of years of factory-farmed suffering prevented per dollar of donations to Vegan Outreach to print veg brochures.
 Friends have recently pointed me to another way to promote vegetarianism (and general concern for animal suffering) -- namely, Facebook ads.
-One series of ads being run now sends those who click on it to the Who's Against Animal Cruelty? page, which includes a powerful video and Facebook-style comments below.
-Because ads of this type don't incur the printing and distribution costs of paper leaflets, I think they are even more cost-effective than physical brochures, and going forward I plan to donate specifically toward these ad campaigns.
+One series of ads being run now sends those who click on it to the Who's Against Animal Cruelty? page, which includes a powerful video and Facebook comments below.
+Because ads of this type don't incur the printing and distribution costs of paper leaflets, they may be even more cost-effective than physical brochures.
 That said, ordinary Vegan-Outreach-style brochures are still wildly efficient, so I don't want to downplay their value.

 One oversight in my original